 How to Negotiate Salary for Your Next Career Move

-A salary negotiation can be an extremely difficult process, since it involves balancing what you believe you’re worth with what your employer believes they can afford.
-But, if it’s done correctly it can result in a positive experience for both parties, resulting in a higher salary for the employee as well as greater engagement of the employee in their job.
-Here’s how you can bargain your salary in confidence.
+A salary negotiation is difficult to talk about, because it is about balancing what you consider your worth and what an employer thinks they’re able to pay.
+If done properly it can result in positive for both parties, resulting in a greater salary for the employee and greater satisfaction for the employees in their work.
+Here’s how to negotiate your salary confidently.

 The most important takeaways

-- Before you make a salary offer make sure you research market rates as well as industry standards to ensure your salary offer is fair.
+- Before you negotiate your salary, research market rates and industry standards to confirm that your salary proposal is realistic.

-- Find out information by connecting with colleagues through online resources such as LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Get information from connecting with colleagues through online resources like LinkedIn Salary and Glassdoor, and contacting professional networks.

-- Create talking points ahead of the time, including education and accreditation in the form of years of relevant work experiences, achievements and results as well as unique skill sets and qualifications, industry knowledge and training potential.
+- Plan your talk points ahead of the time, including education and certifications as well as years of relevant knowledge, accomplishments and achievements as well as unique skill sets and qualities, industry knowledge, and training opportunities.

-- During negotiations, be assured and confident but remain flexible and open-minded.
-Highlight tangible results that you achieved in your previous positions.
+- During the negotiation, be confident and clear, but be flexible and open-minded.
+Highlight tangible results that you have achieved in previous roles.

 Do your research

-Before entering into any salary negotiation, it’s important to do thorough research on market rates and industry standards to make sure that your salary proposal is reasonable.
-The factors that could affect this could include your experience degree, size of the company and geographical location. (?).
-One great way to gather data is to connect with colleagues and others in your chosen profession.
+Prior to entering any pay negotiation, it’s crucial to conduct a thorough investigation of market rates and industry standards to ensure that your salary request is realistic.
+Factors that might impact this could include experience level, company size as well as location. (?).
+One great way to gather information is to make connections with colleagues or others who are in the same job field.

 Research Online

-The time spent in preparing for a meeting is time well spent.
-You’ll be more confident when the presentation of your case if have a set of talking points outlined before the deadline.
+Time spent preparing for any negotiation is always time well spent.
+You’ll be much more confident when giving your argument if you have a clear set of talk points that you have outlined prior to the time.

-Here are a few suggestions of what you might want to think about when negotiating your salary:
+Here are some ideas of what you might consider when negotiating your salary:

 - Experience gained through years of relevant work